itay17283/AICryptoAdvisor/README.md

 ## API Endpoints Overview
 All endpoints are available under the base URL:

 When working locally, use:
 `http://localhost:3000/`

 All endpoints are available under the base URL:
 `https://AICryptoAdvisor.chan.net`

-# Auth Endpoints (/auth)
+### Auth Endpoints (/auth)
 - `POST /auth/signup`
   sign up with full name, email and password.
 Returns userId, name and email.

 - `POST /auth/login`
   Log in with username and password.
 Returns a JWT token.

+### User Endpoints (/users)
+- `GET /users`
+  Retrieve all users

+- `GET /users/id/:id`
+  Get a specific user by his id